shesprich/Getting-and-Cleaning-Data-Class-Project/README.md

 # Author's note:

-The original insturctions do not state two things.
+The original instructions do not state two things.
 First, that all data loaded in run_analysis.R need to be contained in the working directory.
 Second, that your tidy dataset needs to be written using write.table() to a .txt file.
 I wrote all my scripts, README.md, and CodeBook.md under the assumptions that data would be found in the UCI_HAR_Dataset subdirectory.
 I have updated the scripts so they will work with data found in the working directory.
-However, I spent a few hours writing detailed and thourough *.md files, and I have run out of time/energy to update those.
+However, I spent a few hours writing detailed and thorough *.md files, and I have run out of time/energy to update those.
 So, if you will please excuse the outdated references to UCI_HAR_Dataset in those files, I would be much appreciated.
 Additionally, you can ignore the tidyData.Rda and subjectAverage.Rda files.

 # Description of Project